sammy169/Lung-Cancer-AI/README.md

 Understanding the Data:
 Step 1: File is a csv file(comma seperated value)
-Step 2: We will opent the file using pandas and examine the contents
+Step 2: We will opent the file using pandas and examine the contents Step 3: I read the csv using the read_csv function in the pandas library
+Step 4: I print the number of rows and columns using df.shape
+Step 5: I print all the name of the columns using df.columns Step 6: The data is of current patients who tested for lung cancer and were given a diagnosis of positive or negative in the column LUNG_CANCER.
+The other column represents various attrubutes that were colle4cted for the patient such as age and smoking.
+Step 7: Our task in this project is to use this data to predict whether or not someone has lung cancer if we are provided all the attributes in this file.